graphql/graphql-spec/spec/Section 6 -- Execution.md

     selection set.
   * Return an unordered map containing {data} and {errors}.

-Note: in large scale subscription systems, the {ExecuteSubscriptionEvent} and {Subscribe} algorithms may be run on separate services to maintain predictable scaling properties.
-See the section above on Supporting Subscriptions at Scale.
-This algorithm is intentionally similar to {ExecuteQuery} since this is where the subscription's selection set is executed.
+Note: The {ExecuteSubscriptionEvent} algorithm is intentionally similar to {ExecuteQuery} since this is how the each event result is produced.

 #### Unsubscribe

+Unsubscribe cancels the Response Stream when a client no longer wishes to receive payloads for a subscription.
+This may in turn also cancel the Source Stream.
-Unsubscribe cancels the Response Stream.
-This is also a good opportunity for the server to clean up the underlying event stream and any other resources used by the subscription.
-Here are some example cases in which to Unsubscribe: client no longer wishes to receive payloads for a subscription; the source event stream produced an error or naturally ended; the server encountered an error during {ExecuteSubscriptionEvent}.
+This is also a good opportunity to clean up any other resources used by the subscription.

-Unsubscribe()
+Unsubscribe(responseStream)

   * Cancel {responseStream}